Create your first SAR Slides

 Intro

 This tutorial is a quickstart guide showing how to create a SAR Slide report around a query compound.
-We'll use a demo dataset (BI - HSD17B13 DATASET) and walk you through the steps required to generate SAR Reports, explain the results obtained, and fine tune them.
+We'll use a demo dataset BI HSD17B13 Dataset and walk you through the steps required to generate SAR Reports, explain the results obtained, and fine tune them.

 Step 1 - Dataset and compound selection

-Next, you'll need to select the reference compound around which we'll explore existing SAR.
+Finally, select the reference compound around which we'll explore existing SAR.
 Pick compound 34 in the select box (you can type-in the value to avoid scrolling).
 You should reach the following state:

 Click on the Generate SAR Slide button.